juflorezma/FireFly/Socialization-Info/Articles/Readme.md

-All the articles that we are going to based on are in here.
+All the articles that we used as reference go here.